Character sheaves for classical symmetric pairs: General strategy

 \subsection{An example}

-In this subsection we consider the special case $(SL(2),SO(2))$ to illustrate how the description of the character sheaves depends on the choice of the splitting of the top row of~\eqref{diagram-fundamental group}.
+In this subsection we consider the special case $(SL_2,SO_2)$ to illustrate how the description of the character sheaves depends on the choice of the splitting of the top row of~\eqref{diagram-fundamental group}.
+Strictly speaking we are not considering the $SL_2$ case in this paper, but this example illustrates the basic idea.
 The choice of a splitting comes up also in~\eqref{explicit fundamental}.
 It affects the labelling of the local systems in the way we illustrate here.

-We have $\fg_1=\bC^2$ and $K=\bC^*$.
+We have $\Lg_1=\bC^2$ and $K=\bC^*$.
 The $\bC^*$ acts on $\bC^2$ by $c \cdot (x,y)= (cx,c^{-1}y)$.
 The nilpotent cone is given by $\cN_1=\{(x,y)\mid xy=0\}$.
 There are three nilpotent orbits, the zero orbit $\cO_0$, the two regular nilpotent orbits $\cO_1^{\rm I}$ and $\cO_1^{\rm II}$, corresponding to the coordinate axes.
-The orbits $\cO_1^{\rm I}$ and $\cO_1^{\rm II}$ are self dual and $\widecheck \cO_0 = \fg_1^{rs}$.
+The orbits $\cO_1^{\rm I}$ and $\cO_1^{\rm II}$ are self dual and $\widecheck \cO_0 = \Lg_1^{rs}$.
 In this case diagram~\eqref{diagram-fundamental group} becomes: \beqn \begin{CD} 1 @>>> \bZ/2\bZ@>>>(\bZ\oplus\bZ)/2\bZ@>{\tilde{q}}>>\bZ@>>> 1 \\ @. @| @VV{\tilde p}V @VV{p}V @. \\ 1 @>>> \bZ/2\bZ@>>>\bZ/4\bZ@>{q}>> \bZ/2\bZ@>>> 1\,. \end{CD} \eeqn There are two character sheaves with full support where the $I=\bZ/2\bZ$ acts nontrivially: the Fourier transforms of the $\on{IC}$-sheaves associated to non-trivial local systems on the orbits $\cO_1^{\rm I}$ and $\cO_1^{\rm II}$.
 Once we choose a splitting of $\tilde q$ one of those local system corresponds to the trivial representation of $B_1=\bZ$ and the other to the non-trivial one.